MaoZiming/papers/6-system-structure/62-unix.md

      * Backgrounding
   4) Traps
 * Lessons
-  * Simplicity is key
+  * Simplicity is key; size constraint leads to simplicity as the design.
   * Internal requirements led to good design, rather than any particular customer
   * Designed for programmers, which makes it capable for more users as an interactive system (versus batch)
-  * Size constraints led to simplicity in the design